 We’ve recently welcomed a new addition to our team: 1-year-old Malaysian orangutan Archie!
 He resides at the Sepilok Orangutan Rehabilitation Centre in Malaysia where he was adopted, and his picture proudly adorns the desks of our Operations Team in our Burton office.

 As we know that well-being doesn’t just stop with the environment, we also strive to ensure the well-being of our team members.
-As a part of our commitment to this, we have introduced Fruity Fridays in our Burton office, where each team takes its turn to buy fresh, locally sourced produce for everyone to enjoy.
+As a part of our commitment to this, we have introduced Fruity Wednesdays in our Burton office, where each team takes its turn to buy fresh, locally sourced produce for everyone to enjoy.

 For our more active team members, we also offer weekly football matches, yoga sessions, fitness bootcamps and a cycle-to-work scheme.

 During our latest Environmental Awareness Day in our Burton head office, our team raised a fantastic £217.38 for Plastic Oceans.
 During the day, teams from across the office took part in a Water2Go demonstration, showing their support by wearing green, participating in a quiz and submitting a mascot design for the E-team.
 You can see a few Riviera Travel team members wearing green in our.

 As a part of our continued commitment to reducing our environmental impact, we have a volunteer team based at our head office, who ensure that we are doing everything we can to make Riviera Travel as green as possible.
 Our E-team work with industry leaders who have knowledge on current best practices to try and find ways to apply them to our business.